RhinoDevel/cbmtapepi/linux/README.md

 But it can be done with DMA, e.g. via [pigpio](http://abyz.me.uk/rpi/pigpio/).

-Initial tests with DMA were successful and I am currently working on the first version of the Linux port (which will give us easy access to cool features like WLAN).
+Initial tests with DMA were successful, but work on the first version of the Linux port (which will give us easy access to cool features like WLAN) is not done, yet.